-The exciting part of gardening is designing the perfect garden in your view from early spring planting to flowers for fall color.
-Everything from color, plant type depending on the sun exposure, layout, hardscape, and the most exciting one is planting time, must include on your gardening plan.
+The exciting part of gardening is designing the perfect garden in your view, from early spring planting to flowers for fall color.
+Everything from colour, plant type depending on the sun exposure, layout, hardscape, and the most exciting one is planting time, must include in your gardening plan.

 Of course, you can plant as you go or plan it.
 I mostly do both.
-Spend time in the spring or early fall to view the garden for what you can plant for late summer-blooming flowers, depending on your gardening zones.
+Depending on your gardening zones, spend time in the spring or early fall to view the garden for what you can plant for late summer-blooming flowers.

-There are lots of plants, shrub, trees, or flowers for their specific interest based on the season.
-You can have a garden with continual blooms from early spring up to the fall season.
+There are many plants, shrubs, trees, or flowers for their specific interest based on the season.
+For example, you can have a garden with continual blooms from early spring to fall.

-You can get some inspirations from your morning walks, garden magazine, gardening books, public garden, or even garden catalog for seasonal garden interests.
-The goal is to have something blooms from early spring to fall if you are into flowering plants.
+You can get some inspirations from your morning walks, garden magazines, gardening books, public garden, or even garden catalog for seasonal garden interests.
+The goal is to have something bloom from early spring to fall if you are into flowering plants.

 Plant a foundation planting with these low growing flowering shrubs.
 Then you can create a colorful garden bed with these easy to grow annual flowers.
 Some annual flowers like snapdragon or calendula will tolerate light frost, which is a typical forecast in the early fall.

 To keep the cost minimum on gardening, you can only plant shrub and perennial flowers that keep coming back year after year.
 Some of these easy to grow perennial flowers blooms from late spring to fall with minimal care.